freedom7341/G-standards/README.md

-# Avtomat-standards
-Avtomat community standard collection for building Garry's Mod contraptions.
+This repository is a collection of Garry's Mod contraption building standards regarding all types of contraptions.